 See W3C page for Shadi Abou-Zahra.

 Judy Brewer joined W3C in September 1997 as Director of the Web Accessibility Initiative (WAI) International Program Office.
-She is Domain Leader for WAI, and coordinates five areas of work with respect to Web accessibility: ensuring that W3C technologies support accessibility; developing guidelines for Web content, browsers, and authoring tools; improving tools for evaluation and repair of Web sites; conducting education and outreach; and coordinating with research and development that can affect future Web accessibility.
+She coordinates Web accessibility work at W3C, helping to ensure that W3C technologies support accessibility; developing guidelines for Web content, browsers, and authoring tools; improving tools for evaluation and repair of Web sites; conducting education and outreach; coordinating with research and development that can affect future Web accessibility; and promoting international harmonization of web accessibility standards in order to accelerate uptake and implementation of accessibility.

 Prior to joining W3C, Judy was Project Director for the Massachusetts Assistive Technology Partnership, a U.S. federally-funded project promoting access to assistive technology for people with disabilities.
 She worked on several national initiatives to increase access to mainstream technology for people with disabilities and to improve dialog between industry and the disability community.
-Judy has a background in applied linguistics, education, technical writing, management and disability advocacy.
+Judy has a background in applied linguistics, education, technical writing, management, disability advocacy, and biotechnology.

 François takes part in on-going discussions and developments around the convergence between Web and TV, serving both as Entertainment Champion in the Industry team and as Media Specialist in the Strategy team.
 François is also staff contact for the media-related Second Screen Working Group and TV Control Working Group.